 Even though their high-voltage performances are in demand across the world, Dropkick Murphys always make sure to appear during shows celebrating the St Patrick's day in Boston.
 The band's lasting success can be attributed to their authenticity and integrity.
 Their 1998 debut LP Do or Die set the band's intentions loud and clear.
 Dropkick Murphys never strayed from their course - they are proud of their community, proud of their Irish heritage and committed to supporting causes they believe in.

 Rooted in the tradition of working-class Bostonian ethos, the band champions labour union causes.
 Musicians never shy away from making a political statement, and they put their money where their mouths are.
 Dropkick Murphys support different worthy causes.
 The band has teamed up with children's cancer research charity, holds benefit concerts for war veterans, and donated all money from the sales of their charity EP, which featured Bruce Springsteen vocals on a re-recorded single Rose Tattoo, to the victims of Boston Marathon bombing.
 The Claddagh Fund established by Casey aims to support the community-based non-profits focusing on children's welfare, veteran organizations, and alcohol and drug rehabilitation programmes.
 In 2016 the band received the Robert F. Kennedy's Children's Action Corps award for their long-time commitment to charity work.

 A band which is built on authenticity and committed to social involvement is a suiting first act to be announced by Pol'and'Rock Festival, which is a non-commercial event.

 Dropkick Murphys line-up:

 Jinjer is a progressive groove metal powerhouse from Ukraine.
-After one of the biggest years in their career, the four-piece band is gearing up for even more successful 2020, a gig on the Main Stage at Pol'and'Rock Festival notwithstanding.
+After one of the biggest years in their career, the four-piece band confirmed its gig on the Main Stage at Pol'and'Rock Festival 2021.